 What the world needs most is for God’s light to shine brightly through us.

-Light draws attention to the areas in our lives where we need to change.
+Light guides our paths and draws attention to the areas in our lives where we need to change.

 Jesus is the light, and this world clearly needs Jesus.